citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 {{< figure src="sleep.png"
     title="Same as pressing the power button on the 3DS!" >}}

 While this might be the only user facing change of Steveice's APT work, there's still more that was done.
 Symbol discoveries from Fire Emblem Fates gave Steveice the opportunity to rename a bunch of methods to match the official function names used by Nintendo.
-New 3DS capabilities were also hooked up to the emulated kernel so that APT can more accurately report the current console.
+New 3DS capabilities were also hooked up to the emulated kernel so that APT can more accurately report the capabilities of the emulated console variant.

 Naming things is hard, especially when the thing you are naming isn't well understood.
+However, some retail games may contain, by accident, valuable debug information, including symbols for services and the OS.
 These discoveries always help better clarify the service interface and can especially help when documenting unexplored areas.
 To nobody's surprise the symbols from the same game also prompted developer [SachinV](https://github.com/SachinVin/) to adjust member variable names in the DSP service in a similar manner.

-Speaking of the devil, eh the DSP, Steveice10 [stubbed](https://github.com/citra-emu/citra/pull/6684) binary requests SaveState and LoadState that are used by the AAC decoder to implement DSP sleep and wake behavior accordingly.
+Speaking of the devil, eh the DSP, Steveice10 [stubbed](https://github.com/citra-emu/citra/pull/6684) binary requests SaveState and LoadState that are used by the AAC decoder to implement DSP sleep and wake behaviour accordingly.
 With this change games like Pokemon X and Tales of the Abyss can now suspend to the HOME menu without crashing, with the catch being that the game audio is lost as this isn't a full implementation.
 We have started taking steps to improve our audio emulation, something that will take time and a lot of effort but we think will be worth it in the end.

 {{< mp4 src="aac_suspend.mp4" title="No more crashing" >}}